Optimal trees of tangles: refining the essential parts: Introduction

-For a given graph $G$ and an integer $k > 0$ the \emph{tree-of-tangles theorem} asserts the existence of a \td~$(T,\cV)$ of $G$, with $\cV = (V_t)_{t \in T}$, say, in which each $k$-tangle lives in a different part.
-Such a \td~provides information about the overall structure of the graph and the location of the tangles inside it.
+Since $(T, \cV)$ distinguishes all the $k$-tangles in $G$, each $k$-tangle \emph{lives} in a different part: the part $G[V_t]$ specified by the property that the given $k$-tangle orients all the separations induced by edges of $T$ incident with~$t$ to that side which contains~$V_t$.
+We call the set of these oriented separations the \emph{star associated with~$V_t$}.
+Such a tangle-distinguishing \td\ provides information about the overall structure of the graph and the location of the tangles inside it.
 A part $V_t \in \cV$ is called \emph{essential} if there is a tangle living in it, and otherwise \emph{inessential}.

 In general, the inessential parts might contain a large portion of $G$.
-The \td~then tells us nothing about the structure of this portion.
-However, if there are no $k$-tangles in $G$ at all, there is another theorem which does tell us something about its structure: the \emph{tangle-tree duality theorem}.
-This asserts the existence of a \td~in which each part is too small to be home to a tangle, and which thus witnesses that $G$ has no $k$-tangles (since any $k$-tangle would have to live in some part).
+The \td\ then tells us nothing about the structure of this portion.
+However, if there are no $k$-tangles in~$G$ at all, there is another theorem which does tell us something about its structure: the \emph{tangle-tree duality theorem}.
+This asserts the existence of a \td\ in which each part is too small to be home to a tangle, and which thus witnesses that~$G$ has no $k$-tangles (since any $k$-tangle would have to live in some part).
+Formally, such a \td\ has the property that the stars associated with its parts are elements of $\cT_k$: the collection of all those sets of at most three oriented separations which every $k$-tangle has to avoid.

 As inessential parts are not home to any tangles, the tangle-tree duality theorem applies locally to these parts.
-We thus obtain \tds~of all the inessential parts in~$\cV$ into smaller parts, too small to accommodate a $k$-tangle.
-Can all these \tds~be combined into a single \td~of~$G$ that refines~$(T, \cV)$?
+We thus obtain \tds\ of all the inessential parts in~$\cV$ into smaller parts, too small to accommodate a $k$-tangle.
+Can all these \tds\ be combined into a single \td\ of~$G$ that refines~$(T, \cV)$?

 In general, this will not be possible.
-However, Erde \cite{JoshRefining} showed that it can be done if those local \tds~are constructed carefully for this purpose.
-The following theorem follows directly from \cite{JoshRefining}*{Lemma 8}:
+However, Erde \cite{JoshRefining} showed that it can be done if those local \tds\ are constructed carefully for this purpose.
+The following theorem follows directly from \cite[Lemma~3.1]{JoshRefining}: